Carysfort Reef Light: Original light apparatus

 The original light apparatus consisted of 18 lamps, each with a 21 in diameter reflector.
 The light was intended to have a Fresnel lens, but the one ordered for Carysfort Reef had been stored at the New York Custom House while the lighthouse was under construction, and had been sold before completion of the lighthouse.
 Meade was forced to use a catoptric reflector system.
 He worked to optimize the systrem provided, adjusting it and adding mirrors.
 The Carysfort Reef Light was fixed (not revolving).
 Meade asked the Lighthouse Board to provide Carysfort Reef with a revolving light, as the Cape Florida Light, the closest light at 40 mi away, was also a fixed light, and he was concerned that ships might confuse the two.
-A revolving lens apparatus with a first-order Fresnel lens, manuafactured by Henry-Leguate of Paris, was installed in the light in 1858.
+A revolving lens apparatus with a first-order Fresnel lens, manufactured by Henry-Leguate of Paris, was installed in the light in 1858.

 As of 1982, Carysfort Reef Light had a third-order Fresnel lens.